 How to reach

 By Air: Muscat International Airport is the nearest airport, located 32 km away from the old Muscat city.
-IndiGo operates 1 daily non-stop flight between Mumbai and Muscat.
+IndiGo operates flights to Muscat in Oman with non-stop flight between Mumbai and Muscat.
 Starting this year, flights between Kochi and Muscat will also be operational.

 Getting around: Bus or Baisa is the most popular means of transport in Muscat.
 These buses are economical and run across the city.
 There are taxis also but comparatively expensive.

 An Omani hut or wooden cottage, Kargeen is the perfect place for a traditional meal with indoor dining in a sit-down majlis or an open-air garden.
 Try Arabic staples like moutabel (aubergine dip), crispy Zatar bread (flatbread seasoned with herbs), shuwa (slow-cooked lamb shank) with Moroccan tea, Turkish coffee and flavoured apple and julash (watermelon) sheeshas.

 An Omani restaurant opposite the fish market in Muttrah with excellent views of the Sultan Qaboos Port.
 Wash your hands with frankincense water before embarking on a sensory, culinary journey—gheleambe (traditional salad), saloonat khudhar (veg curry), qabouli laham (rice cooked in meat broth) and shuwa (best eaten with Omani brown rice).
 Wash it down with a tamarind juice, date smoothie, ginger juice or laban (yoghurt).

 Sharing its name with a buried ancient city, Ubhar’s décor and food blend modern and historical Omani cuisine and design.
 Try the camel biryani and halwa-based dessert.